What Is Komros App for Mac?

 Komros was apparently a clone of another antivirus app, Adware Doctor, make by the same developer, but under a different name.
 Apple removed both of them from the Mac App Store.
 See this page for details:

 The main idea of Komros app is to work as a legitimate program.
 But the end line is that using this application could eventually result in a lot of problems and possible information leaks from your browsing history.
-This is why, it is strongly reccomended to remove Komros app from your Mac.
+This is why, it is strongly recommended to remove Komros app from your Mac.

 Remove Komros Anti Malware from Your Mac